VishalDeoPrasad/VishalDeoPrasad/README.md

 - 📝 I regularly write articles on [https://robovilla.in/](https://robovilla.in/)

-- 💬 About Me:- **My goal is to contribute to the development of intelligent systems that can help improve people's lives and make the world a better place.
-I am excited about the potential for AI and electronics to transform the way we live, work, and interact with technology, and I am eager to be a part of this exciting journey.**
+- 💬 About Me:- **I am a passionate machine learning enthusiast holding a master's degree in Machine Intelligence, driven by the goal of contributing to the field of artificial intelligence and related areas.
+My academic journey, along with my hands-on experience, has equipped me with a strong foundation in machine learning and computer vision.**

 - 📫 How to reach me **vishal.mi20@iiitmk.ac.in**